Living By Faith Blog

 I can’t overstate how crucial this discovery was.

-When I saw it in the Bible 34 years ago — everything changed.
+When I first saw it in the Bible — everything changed.

 What I discovered was that God promises to completely satisfy my heart in Himself.